 1. SYN Scan or Half-open Scan

 SYN stands for synchronizing.
 The port scan technique is utilized by malicious hackers or intruders to find a specific port’s status without establishing the whole connection.
 Therefore, it is referred to as half-open scans.
 The principal motive of the half-open or SYN scan technique is to scan opened ports present on the target device.
-An SYN message is sent without establishing the complete connection with the target device.
+An SYN message is sent without establishing a complete connection with the target device.

 2. Ping Scan